enewe101/iterable_queue/README.md

 I don't know about you, but I'm sick of having to worry about managing the details of multiprocessing in python.
-For example, suppose you have a pool of *consumers* consuming tasks from a queue, which are being added by some pool of *producers*.
+For example, suppose you have a pool of *consumers* consuming tasks from a queue, which is being populated by a pool of *producers*.
 Of course, you want the consumers to keep pulling work from the queue as long as that queue isn't empty.

-The tricky part is, if the consumers are fast, they may continually drive the queue to empty even though the producers are still adding work.
+The tricky part is, if the consumers are fast, they may continually drive the queue to empty even though the producers are still busy adding work.
 So in general, the producers also need to know if the consumers are all done.
-This means using some kind of signalling, either within the queue itself or through some side channel.
-Usually the producers need to know how many consumers are there, and vice versa, or else some centralized manager does.
-And I'm just sick of that, I tell you.
+This means using some kind of signalling, either within the queue itself or through some side channel, and keeping track, somewhere, of how many producers are still working, and then notifying the consumers once all the producers are done.
+This means that, right inside the producer and consumer code, you need to embed this signalling and tracking logic, and expose the state of the producers to the consumers, which is complicated and just feels wrong.
+And I'm just sick of it, I tell you.

-I shouldn't need to put that kind of synchronization logic inside the actual code executed by the producers and consumers.
-I say the *queue* should keep track of that stuff, so I can stick to writing the actual logic of my program.
+Here's what I say: let the *queue* keep track of that stuff, so I can stick to writing the just the logic of production and consumption for my producers and consumers.

 ## Meet IterableQueue ##

-IterableQueue is a directed queue, which means that it has (arbitrarily many) producer endpoints and consumer endpoints.
-The IterableQueue knows how many producers and consumers are still open, and this eliminates annoying worker coordination logic in the producer-consumer case.
+IterableQueue is a directed queue, which means that it has (arbitrarily many) *producer endpoints* and *consumer endpoints*.
+The IterableQueue knows how many producers and consumers are still at work, and this means it knows the difference between being temporarily empty, and when the work is really all done.

 Producers use the queue much like a `multiprocessing.Queue`, but with one small variation: when they are done putting work on the queue, they call